Goal & motivation

 What's been migrated?

-- Over a third of production components have been migrated.
+Over two thirds of components have been migrated (

 Modern and legacy components